 Attending class regularly shows respect not only for your professor, but for your peers and for the very mission of the course.
 Perhaps more importantly, if you do not attend class regularly, you will not do well.
 I will give regular quizzes and writing activities in class, and our class discussions and lectures will contain crucial information to help you succeed on the the midterm and final exams.
 Class participation and engagement are also an important part of your grade.

 I will take attendance daily.
-After four absences–whether unexcused or excused–I will lower your grade by a single increment–from a B to a B-, for example–for each additional absence.
-Beware the slippery slope: excessive absence not only lowers your grade automatically, but also, in almost every case, results in poor performance in other areas of the class (missed quizzes, poor test performance, etc.).
+After three absences–whether unexcused or excused–I will lower your grade by a single increment–from a B to a B-, for example–for each additional absence.
+Beware the slippery slope: excessive absence both lowers your grade automatically and in almost every case results in poor performance in other areas of the class (missed quizzes, docked participation points, poor test performance, etc.).

 Technology in the Classroom: No texting!
 Please silence phones.
 Laptops are welcome, but if I catch you using social media or engaging in online activities unrelated to class, I will consider you absent on that day.
 If you do bring a laptop, please sit towards the front of the class.

 Your grade in this course will reflect your performance in five broad categories as described below.
 You can earn a maximum of 1000 points in this course.
 Please see the “Assignments” tab for more detailed descriptions of the various assignments.